matrix-org/matrix.org/content/docs/users/desktop/public-rooms/_index.md

 ![](matrixto-client-choice.png)

 Since this documentation started with Element, let's carry on with it.
-You will be able to seamlessly change for another client when you're more used to Matrix.
+You will be able to seamlessly change to another client when you're more used to Matrix.

 Click on "Continue" below Element.
 If you have installed Element Desktop, your browser may ask you if you want to allow this page to open Element.
 Click on